awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.JavaScript.md

 ## Tutorial Prerequisites<a name="GettingStarted.Js.Prereqs"></a>
 + Download and run DynamoDB on your computer\.
 For more information, see [Setting Up DynamoDB Local \(Downloadable Version\)](DynamoDBLocal.md)\.
 **Note**
 You use the downloadable version of DynamoDB in this tutorial\.
-For information about how to run the same code against the DynamoDB web service, see the [Summary](GettingStarted.Js.Summary.md)\.
+For information about how to run the same code against the DynamoDB web service, see the [Summary and Review of JavaScript and DynamoDB Tutorial](GettingStarted.Js.Summary.md)\.
 + Set up an AWS access key to use AWS SDKs\.
 For more information, see [Setting Up DynamoDB \(Web Service\)](SettingUp.DynamoWebService.md)\.
 + Set up the AWS SDK for JavaScript\.
 To do this, add or modify the following script tag to your HTML pages: